Miguel-Moretti/DOA/README.md

-# Miguel-Moretti.github.io
+# DOA.github.io

-This is just a simple webpage that is displayed upon joining my Mordhau server.
+A simple webpage that is displayed upon joining the DOA Mordhau server.